 Time does impose a totalizing framework–but this is modern, abstract time.
 Luckmann is operating within it, Lefebvre and Koselleck are describing what it does.
 Nowotny is proposing a different kind of time to organize lives.

 One of the interesting aspects of the Ogle book is the possibility of seeing non-modern times, the various local times…[Read more]

-In reply to: SHAUN TERRY wrote a new post, Is Time Ideological?, on the site Politics of Time My sense is that everything’s ideological.
-How do you understand anything at all without a host of invisible ba […] View
+In reply to: SHAUN TERRY wrote a new post on the site Politics of Time My sense is that everything’s ideological.
+How do you understand anything at all without a host of invisible background information […] View

 Yes, it is all ideological–it is a formulation for some purpose.
 But that does not explain the ways that something like time has gained a status as external to human activity and what that specific form of time does.

-In reply to: David Berners-Lee wrote a new post, Post seminar reflection: time & ideology, on the site Politics of Time The question of “is time ideological” must be preceded by a definition of ideology.
-According to Hans […] View
+In reply to: David Berners-Lee wrote a new post on the site Politics of Time The question of “is time ideological” must be preceded by a definition of ideology.
+According to Hans Gumbrecht, the rise of social constructivism […] View

 One can argue that in the US there is another ideology (and more limited, even trivial)–that of the political.
 More seriously, do you think that Heidegger is operating in absolute time?

 In reply to: NOUR HACHEM wrote a new post on the site Politics of Time Reflecting on our class discussion and some more on the readings, I get the sense that a lot of the conflicts we encounter and wage in our everyday life […] View

 Your comment that we need a change in the conception of time recalls a comment by Nowotny in a more recent book (2016) The Cunning of Uncertainty: “In order to be able to accept change, time has to be created.
 In order to be able to accept changes with time, it could be continued, the categories of time have to be changed repeatedly.”